FREQUENTLY ASKED QUESTIONS

 Our weekends workshops and camps build upon children’s existing knowledge and address any misconceptions they may have.
 The development of skills such as communication, literacy, collaboration and reasoning are transferable across subjects.

-You can book Classes and Camps online.
+You can book virtual courses, classes and camps online.

 We will need some basic information from you about your child and an emergency contact name and number (we will not share your data with any other parties).
 Sessions must be paid in advance to guarantee a place.